course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 # Conclusion

-I found tactile maps interesting for some technical reasons and enjoyed trying them out for myself at Unifest.
+I find tactile maps interesting for some technical reasons and enjoyed trying them out for myself at Unifest.

-The context in which tactile maps are generally useful is perhaps a little muddy.
+The context in which tactile maps are useful is perhaps a little muddy.
 Users may have different personal preferences.
 Above all, some advantages and disadvantages vary depending on the individual and the intended use.